jpsteil/grid_tutorial/docs/advanced_search.md

 ]
 ```
 Here we're using the first 2 parameters of the GridSearchQuery to specify that:
-1. We're want our text to be 'Search by name or contact or title'
+1. We want our text to be 'Search by name or contact or title'
 2. When a value is entered, we call the lambda function to add query elements to the grid query

 In this case we're saying that when a value is entered, match it against the name, contact or title and return the rows where the entered value is in one of these three fields.